-The Chilterns and the Thames Valley form a tantalising, fascinating conglomerate area north-west of London, bounded to the north-west by the Vale of Aylesbury.
-The area features parts of Bedfordshire, Berkshire, Buckinghamshire, Hertfordshire, Oxfordshire and even a small section of Surrey.
-It includes a large designated Area of Outstanding Natural Beauty (AoNB), in which you can admire rare orchids or crane your neck up at red kites as they wheel above you.
-Millions of people around the globe are familiar with the area, even if they have never been here, through images of Windsor Castle and Chequers or via the large and small screen, from Hammer Horror to Midsomer Murders.
+The Chilterns, the Thames Valley and the Vale of Aylesbury include parts of Bedfordshire, Berkshire, Buckinghamshire, Hertfordshire, Oxfordshire and even a small piece of Surrey.
+About half the region is an official Area of Outstanding Natural Beauty (AoNB), in which you can admire rare orchids or crane your neck up at red kites as they wheel above you.
+The region is famous worldwide through images of Windsor Castle and Chequers and via TV and the movies, from Hammer Horror to Midsomer Murders.
 Literary legends such as the Shelleys, Oscar Wilde, Graham Greene, John Milton, Enid Blyton, Roald Dahl and many others lived or wrote here.
-In short, the Chilterns and Thames Valley offer a marvellous mixture of world-famous sites and lesser-known attractions full of quirkiness and character – a fitting subject for a travel guidebook.